 Consider Neutral Shelf Decor to Add Impact

 Create instant impact on open shelves by displaying a collection of similar objects or using items all in the same color.
+Note that this solution can work with everyday dishes or long-neglected dishes which have been handed down through the generations.

 Having many items on your shelves that are all the same color makes the overall impression look less cluttered and more styled.